willsussman/starter-hugo-academic/content/media/poll-worker-news/index.md

 ---
-abstract: When one conjures the image of the average poll worker, it’s probably not the picture of Will Sussman.
+abstract: When one conjures the image of the average poll worker, it's probably not the picture of Will Sussman.
 slides: ""
 url_pdf: ""
 publication_types: